-The objectives of the Danish sampling scheme for industrial landings are:
+The objective of the Danish sampling scheme for industrial landings is:

-- To collect data needed for estimation of the species composition of landings by statistical rectangle and month. - To collect biological information on e.g. age and racial composition by species, month and area.
+- To collect data needed for estimation of the species composition of landings by statistical rectangle and month.

 A number of random sub-samples are taken from the landings.
 The samples are sorted and weighted by species.
 The information registered includes e.g.: